Chapter 1. Introduction to AMQ Broker on OpenShift Container Platform

 Master-slave-based high availability

 High availability (HA) achieved by configuring master and slave pairs is not supported.
-Instead, when pods are scaled down, HA is provided in OpenShift by using the scaledown controller, which enables message migration.
+Instead, AMQ Broker uses the HA capabilities provided in OpenShift Container Platform.

 1.3.
 Document conventions

 This document uses the following conventions for the